JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 Element validity is very important, since you cannot invoke any methods on invalid elements (except, of course, `isValid()` itself).

 #### DOM Reflection
 DOM also has a kind of reflection, called "Generic Info".
 One would use it to be able to access children by tag names directly, instead of calling getter methods.
-See `GenericInfo` interface and `getGenericInfo()` methods in `DomElement` and `DomManager` for more information.
+See `DomGenericInfo` interface and `getGenericInfo()` methods in `DomElement` and `DomManager` for more information.
 There's also `DomElement.getXmlElementName()` method that returns the name of a corresponding tag or attribute.

 #### Presentation
 <!-- TODO: using @Presentation -->